FreeOurKnowledge/website/privacy_can.md

 ## Changes to this Policy:

 We may update this data policy from time to time.
 We will notify you of any changes by posting the updated policy on our website.
+This policy was last updated at 24-1-2024.

 ## Contact us: